microsoft/vscode-docs/docs/python/tutorial-flask.md

 ## Next steps

 Congratulations on completing this walkthrough of working with Flask in Visual Studio code!

+The completed code project from this tutorial can be found on GitHub: [python-sample-vscode-flask-tutorial](https://github.com/Microsoft/python-sample-vscode-flask-tutorial).

 From here you may want to review the following articles in the VS Code docs:

 - [Editing Python code](editing.md)
 - [Linting](linting.md)